Heart Failure in Australia

 Overcoming barriers such as stigma and bias is crucial to ensuring these patients receive appropriate care.
 Assessing frailty is essential for identifying individuals who may benefit from interventions to improve their well-being and reduce adverse health outcomes, yet there is currently no consensus on when or how to measure frailty.
 Despite evidence suggesting benefits, programs like prehabilitation for high-risk, frail heart surgery patients are not widely implemented, highlighting the need for standardised approaches in this area.

-The Frailty and Heart Failure Clinical Theme is Co-Chaired by Dr Julee McDonagh and Professor Caleb Ferguson.
+The Frailty and Heart Failure Clinical Theme Leadership Group is Co-led by Dr Julee McDonagh and Professor Caleb Ferguson, with advice and support from Professor Peter Macdonald and Professor Patricia Davidson.

 Project Contact